-ax treatment of your investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
-And while the Tax Cuts and Jobs Act (TCJA) didn't change the long-term capital gains rates, its changes to ordinary-income tax rates and tax brackets will have an impact on the tax you pay on investments.
-Consult with your tax advisor about developing strategies aimed at minimizing tax, keeping in mind that taxes, of course, should never be the primary driver of your investment decisions.
+ax treatment of investments varies dramatically based on factors such as type of investment, type of income it produces, how long you've held it and whether any special limitations or breaks apply.
+And while the Tax Cuts and Jobs Act (TCJA) didn't change the long-term capital gains rates, its changes to ordinary-income tax rates and tax brackets do have an impact.
+Here's a look at some of the ins and outs of taxes on investments.
+But remember that taxes should never be the primary driver of your investment decisions.